-This development programme will help a SAS doctor who may wish to work towards making a Certificate of Eligibility for Specialist Registration (CESR) application.
-It is not the only part of the process and anyone in this grade who is considering making an application are strongly advised to access advice from the Training Programme Director (Dr Andrew Khodabukus or Dr Andrew Fletcher), a senior doctor who has experience of supporting a doctor making a submission or a SAS doctor who has had a successful application.
+This development framework should assist a SAS doctor who may wish to work towards making a Certificate of Eligibility for Specialist Registration (CESR) application.
+It is not the only part of the process and anyone in this grade who is considering making an application are strongly advised to access advice from their regional Training Programme Director, a senior doctor who has experience of supporting a doctor making a submission or a SAS doctor who has had a successful application.

-If the SAS doctor is planning to make a CESR application they may wish to use the e portfolio process to log information, this may be accessed by paying a yearly fee to the JRCPTB.9
+If the SAS doctor is planning to make a CESR application they may wish to use the e portfolio to log information, this may be accessed by paying a yearly fee to the JRCPTB.8

-This development programme may be used as part of the formal appraisal and revalidation process and may be part of a professional development programme.
-As such this development process should be used alongside the Appraisal Metrics for Consultants and SAS doctors in Specialist Palliative Care.10
+This development framework may be used as part of the formal appraisal and revalidation process.
+As such this development process should be used alongside the Appraisal Metrics for Consultants and SAS doctors in Specialist Palliative Care.9